smartgridadsc/tee-plc/README.md

 Then copy `openplc` under `<path/to/OpenPLC/webserver/core`.
 This is the executable file of OpenPLC and will be executed by python server.

-[TODO: complete the path to ta folder]

-Also copy `8aaaf200-2450-11e4-abe2-0002a5d5c51b.ta` to `<path/to/ta/files>`.
+Also copy `8aaaf200-2450-11e4-abe2-0002a5d5c51b.ta` to `/lib/optee_armtz`.
 It will be called by `openplc` and executed in the secure world.

 ### Run Minimal TEE-PLC on RPI3